 - Pitch deck: Opening slide to set belief, closing slide to cement conviction.

-- Website homepage: Above the fold, a visitor should understand what you stand for before they scroll.
+- Website homepage: Above the fold, so a visitor understands what you stand for before they scroll.

 - Investor emails and one-pagers: Your ask should feel like a natural extension of a story they've already bought into.

-- Founder LinkedIn and bio: Your personal narrative and your company narrative should reinforce each other.
+- Founder’s LinkedIn and bio: Your personal narrative and your company narrative should reinforce each other.
 Investors fund people.

-Refinement is not a sign that your story is weak.
-It's how all strong stories are built.
+You test it with three checks: the stranger test, the energy test, and the advisor loop.
+Refinement isn't a sign your story is weak; it's how all strong stories are built.

-- The stranger test: Explain your narrative to someone with no context.
-If they can't tell you back what problem you're solving and why you're the right person to solve it, your story isn't clear enough yet.
+- The stranger test: Share your narrative to someone with no context.
+If they can't tell you back what problem you're solving and why you're the right person to solve it, the story isn't clear enough yet.

 - The energy test: Does telling this story energise you?
 Investors can feel when a founder is performing belief versus living it.
 If you're bored by your own narrative, it needs to go deeper.

-- The advisor loop: Trusted advisors are your narrative test audience.
+- The advisor loop: Trusted advisors are your narrative's test audience.
 Pay attention not to what they say they think, but to what questions they ask.
 Questions reveal gaps.

-Before you send your next investor email or book your next coffee meeting, run your brand narrative against this framework:
+You audit it by running your narrative against five questions before you send your next investor email or book your next coffee meeting:

 - Does your vision explain why now is the right moment?